vamphlett/blog-new/default/3-Second stop-May 18th - Williamsburg, PA.md

 <img src="https://library.wamphlett.net/photos/vamphlett/blog/3/L/IMG_4544.jpg" />
 </div>

 After finding a pretty small space in the sky, and setting up the internet, I was ready to fall into bed for the night, eating a family pack of popcorn for dinner.
 Had read some not so good reviews on this campsite, so I was very happy to find that although the sites were pretty close together everyone was super quiet and my kinda people, PHEW.
-Also very close to the highway by not too bad.
+Also very close to the highway but not too bad.

 <div class="images small">
 <img src="https://library.wamphlett.net/photos/vamphlett/blog/3/P/IMG_4603.jpg" />